 Oh, not so much talk on BI.
 Shawn mentioned another session coming up to talk about foundation changes for the BI platform.

 That’s a wrap for the first day’s keynote.
 No big announcements (I was hoping for perhaps a new CTP for SQL Server 2016) but there’s always tomorrow.
 I’m excited about the session that Shawn mentioned coming up next, in which we’ll learn more about the enhancements in the BI platform.
-Watch this blog or my Twitter profile for any big announcements about that.
+Watch this blog or my socials for any big announcements about that.

 Leave a Reply